Our series of top tips will help you and your team get the most out of homeworking

-The situation becomes more complex if there is a functioning and open workplace within the rules but only some employees are asked to work from home.
+The situation becomes more complex if some employees are asked to return and other can work from home.
 If employers are implementing changes to work location for some staff, they must select fairly without discrimination against women or those of a certain age or disability.
-They must also make reasonable adjustments for disabled staff who may be mentally or physically adversely affected by an extended homeworking arrangement.
+They must also make reasonable adjustments for disabled staff who may be mentally or physically adversely affected by a return to the workplace or even by an extended homeworking arrangement.

 Employees’ views, physical and mental health requirements, vulnerable workers and those with caring responsibilities must be taken into account.
 Employers making such decisions may be protected by directors' and officers' insurance.